openstack-archive/tripleo-docs/doc/source/install/post_deployment/upgrade.rst

       openstack overcloud upgrade run --roles Controller --playbook post_upgrade_steps_playbook.yaml

-After all three playbooks have been executed without error on all nodes of the controller role, all controllers will have been fully upgraded to Queens.
+After all three playbooks have been executed without error on all nodes of the controller role the controlplane will have been fully upgraded to Queens.
-At a minimum an operator mayb check the health of the pacemaker cluster and see if there are any errors
+At a minimum an operator should check the health of the pacemaker cluster

    .. code-block:: bash

       [root@overcloud-controller-0 ~]# pcs status | grep -C 10 -i "error\|fail"

 The operator may also want to confirm that openstack and related service containers are all in a good state and using the image references passed during upgrade prepare with the --container-registry-file parameter.

    .. code-block:: bash

       [root@overcloud-controller-0 ~]# docker ps -a

-For non controlplane, you use `--nodes overcloud-compute-0` to upgrade particular nodes, or even "compute0,compute1,compute3" for multiple nodes.
-Note these are again upgraded in parallel
+For non controlplane nodes, such as Compute or ObjectStorage, you can use `--nodes overcloud-compute-0` to upgrade particular nodes, or even "compute0,compute1,compute3" for multiple nodes.
+Note these are again upgraded in parallel.
+Also note that you can still use the `--roles` parameter with non controlplane roles if that is preferred.

    .. code-block:: bash

       openstack overcloud upgrade run --nodes overcloud-compute-0

-This allows the operator to upgrade some subset, perhaps just one, compute or other non controlplane node and verify that the upgrade has successfully completed.
-You might even try to migrate workloads onto the newly upgraded compute and confirm there are no problems, before deciding to proceed with upgrading the remaining nodes in the role.
+Use of `--nodes` allows the operator to upgrade some subset, perhaps just one, compute or other non controlplane node and verify that the upgrade is successful.
+One may even migrate workloads onto the newly upgraded node and confirm there are no problems, before deciding to proceed with upgrading the remaining nodes that are still on Pike.

 Again you can optionally step through the upgrade playbooks if you prefer.
 Be sure to run upgrade_steps_playbook.yaml then deploy_steps_playbook.yaml and